rohanz1993/Team_9_Heroku_Shopping_Cart_-_AWS_NoSQL_Service/Saina_Patel/README.md

+Week 1:
-In first week, we discussed above the entire design of our project and the idea of the app which we want to implement.
+We discussed above the entire design of our project and the idea of the app which we want to implement.
 Also I have researched about heroku and how to build a connection between heroku and aws.
 The entire research is in my file Research_about_Heroku.

 FrontEnd:
 On heroku we will have our nodejs application deployed